RussB-626/checkbook-register/README.md

-# checkbook-register
-A lightweight checkbook register using Google Apps Script and Google Sheets to track transactions, expenses, and balances.
+# Google Apps Script - Checkbook Register

+This project is a Checkbook Register built with Google Apps Script to run directly within a Google Sheet.
+It provides a user-friendly interface to manage financial accounts and track transactions without leaving the spreadsheet.

+---

 ![Checkbook Register Main Page](imgs/main_app_page.png)